 Once we open an investigation, privacy rules mean that we’re rarely able to provide details to parties other than those specifically being investigated.
 We understand that this can seem frustrating if you’ve submitted key evidence against a business or reviewer.
 However, because we have to comply with the laws in this area, we’re often unable to provide updates.
 We do, however appreciate the assistance from whistleblowers.

-If you already use Trustpilot and are a member of our community, you also have the option of letting our Compliance Team know about specific reviews that you believe violate the rules of our review community.
+If you already use Trustpilot and are a member of our community, you also have the option of letting our Content Integrity Team know about specific reviews that you believe violate the rules of our review community.

-Businesses can report reviews from their business accounts and explain which one of our rules has been violated by a review, whereas consumers can click on the “flag” icon beneath each review on Trustpilot to notify our Compliance Team about problematic reviews.
+Businesses can use their Trustpilot Business account to flag reviews that breach our guidelines, whereas consumers can click on the “flag” icon below a review to flag problematic reviews.
 This will trigger a request for us to investigate.

-Please note, however, that reporting reviews in this manner should be limited to instances where you have legitimate concerns and can show a particular reason why a review is suspicious or violates one or more of our rules - such as our User Guidelines (US, UK) or Company Guidelines (US, UK).
+Please note, however, that flagging reviews in this manner should be limited to instances where you have legitimate concerns and can show a particular reason why a review is suspicious or violates one or more of our rules - such as our Guidelines for Reviewers (US, UK) or Guidelines for Businesses (US, UK).
 For more on how to use these functions properly, check out our articles on what we consider misuse by businesses and consumers.